robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# NULLABILITY is REALLY NOT VERY SCARY AT ALL
+# NULLABILITY is NOT SCARY AT ALL

 - “Can it match the empty string?”